ChatFAQ/ChatFAQ/chat_rag/chat_rag/README.md

-The ChatFAQ/chat_rag folder contains the ChatFAQ Response And Guidance (RAG) code.
+The ChatFAQ/chat_rag folder contains the ChatFAQ Retriever Augmented Generation (RAG) code.

 In brief: